plotly/academy/_react/2-first-app.md

 }
 ```

 Since we want React to rerender our application when we've loaded the data, we'll need to save it to the state of our `App` component.
-Also, network request data is a string so we'll need to parse that with `JSON.parse` to make it an object.
+Also, network request data is a string, so we'll need to parse that with `JSON.parse` to make it an object.

 ```JS
 // App.js